 From product planning to branding and go-to-market strategy, we act like an in-house team.
-Gone are the days where you would brief a creative agency and receive a fancy presentation 4 weeks later.
-Instead, we take the time to get to know what your needs are, and create the brief with you.
+Gone are the days when you would brief a creative agency and receive a fancy presentation four weeks later.
+Instead, we take the time to get to know your needs and create the brief with you.
 We work with you to set milestones aligned with your product and business goals.
 Then, we get to work on getting your product to that milestone.
-We wanted to create an agency that we would personally want to work with.
-The only difference from "real" agencies is that we do it in an agile, flexible way.
+We strive to create an agency with which we would want to work.
+The only difference from traditional agencies is our agile, flexible way of working.
 You, the client, are involved in every step.
 We iterate quickly and have the work to show for it.

 In an ever-changing world, our products can shift daily.
 Everyone used to go crazy for those nice flash sites, remember?
-Then came banner campaigns, followed by facebook apps (LOL), and mobile dedicated apps to transform into social networks and so-lo-mo and native advertising and content creation and services in SMS messages and messenger and bots.
-We make sense of all of this and decide together on what the best course of action will be.
+Then came banner campaigns, followed by Facebook apps (LOL), mobile dedicated apps to transform into social networks and so-lo-mo and native advertising and content creation and services in SMS messages and messenger and bots and the list goes on.
+We make sense of the options and decide together on what the best course of action will be.
 MUST it be a website?
-Or an app?
+Or is an app better?
 How can we get market validation for an idea?
-How can we test it and iterate fast enough so that by the time we KNOW what the right course is?
+How can we test it and iterate fast enough so that by the time we KNOW what the right course is, we're ready?
 Do we still have resources to implement it?
 The answer to those questions is product strategy.

-Every communication strategy or brand has a corner stone, a constant that keeps the company itself and its clients united around this one concept.
-We accompany our clients in understanding the brand's story and defining its communication strategy in a way we can implement the communication within a company.
+Every communication strategy or brand has a cornerston: a constant that keeps the company and its clients united around one concept.
+We accompany our clients in understanding the brand's story and defining the communication strategy in a way we can implement within a company.
 We make it shine.
-Our clients are challangers - companies and individuals who believe passionately in their projects.
+Our clients are challengers - companies and individuals who believe passionately in their projects.
 We make a sound plan that is coherent and has the right tone of voice.

 Design / UI / UX